NilavPatel/dotnet-onion-architecture/README.md

 ### Domain Layer:

 This layer does not depend on any other layer.
 This layer contains entities, enums, specifications etc.
+Add repository and unit of work contracts in this layer.

 ### Application Layer: